Amani-Development/amani-frontend/README.md

+Here’s an updated `README.md` file with the additional scripts based on the new information:

+---

 # Amani Frontend

 This repository contains the frontend code for the **Amani** project.
 It is a React-based application with TypeScript, TailwindCSS, and Storybook integration.
-This project focuses on providing a responsive and component-based UI, along with error handling and other essential configurations for a smooth user experience.
+The project is structured to provide a responsive, component-based UI, with additional error handling and deployment scripts for streamlined development.

 ## Table of Contents